Parenting Plans (court orders about child custody)

 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.
-This information is current as of the date of its printing, November 2012.
+This information is current as of August 2015.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)